From Bullied On The Playground To Top Corporate Trainer

 One day after school, my dad witnessed me frantically racing home terrorized by a pack of punk kids hot on my heels.
 As I breathlessly flew into our yard, he stepped between me and the bullies with a warning scowl on his face and stopped them dead in their tracks.

-That’s the day my father taught me to fight.
+That’s the day my dad taught me to fight.

 He was a golden gloves boxer in the Air Force and he taught me how to stand up to bullies and face my fears.